cash only businesses

 Additionally, cash-only businesses tend to appeal to a specific customer base.
 Some people prefer to deal in cash for personal budgeting purposes, allowing them to better track and manage their expenses.
 For these individuals, cash-only establishments offer a transparent and tangible means of monitoring their spending habits.

-What is a cash-only business?
+What is a cash only business?

 A cash-only business is a type of establishment that primarily conducts transactions using cash as the sole form of payment.
 This means that customers are not able to make purchases using credit cards, debit cards, or any other electronic payment methods.
 Cash businesses are commonly found in various industries, including convenience stores, restaurants, food trucks, and small retail shops.